 For some people, it’s lower.

-But somewhere around that point, things get hard.
+But somewhere around that point, things suddenly start to get HARD.

 You have something that’s working, but it’s only working so well.